adonisjs/lucid.adonisjs.com/content/docs/guides/seeders.md

 #### Step 3.
 Import other seeders inside the main seeder

-Now, you can manually import all the seeders inside the **Main seeder** file and execute them in any order you want.
+Now, you can manually import all the seeders inside the **index_seeder** file and execute them in any order you want.

 :::note
 Following is an example implementation of the Main seeder.
 Feel free to customize it as per your requirements.